zlogic/mendix-docs/content/en/docs/appstore/use-content/platform-supported-content/modules/genai/openai/_index.md

 ### Image Generations Configuration {#image-generations-configuration}

+OpenAI also provides image generation capabilities which can be invoked using this connector module.
+The `OpenAIDeployedModel` entity is compatible with the image generation operation from GenAI Commons.

-In order to implement image generations into your Mendix application, you can use the microflows in the **USE_ME > Operations > ImageGenerations** folder.
-Currently, one microflow for image generations is exposed as a microflow action under the **OpenAI (Operations)** category in the **Toolbox** in Mendix Studio Pro.
+In order to implement image generations into your Mendix application, you can use the Image generation microflow actions from GenAI Commons directly.
+When developing your microflow, you can drag and drop it from the toolbox: find it under the **GenAI (Generates)** category in the **Toolbox** in Mendix Studio Pro:

+- Generate Image

+When you drag this operation into your app microflow logic, you use the `user prompt` to describe the desired image, and for the `DeployedModel` you pass the relevant `OpenAIDeployedModel` that supports image generation.
+Additional parameters like the height and the width can be configured using `Image Generation: Create ImageOptions`, see [documentation](/appstore/modules/genai/commons/#imageoptions-create).
+To add OpenAI-specific options, like quality and style an extension to the ImageOptions can be added using `Image Generation: Set ImageOptions Extension`.

-The microflow requires a specialized [Connection](/appstore/modules/genai/commons/) of type `OpenAIConnection` that determines the model and endpoint to use, and it also requires optional [ImageOptions](/appstore/modules/genai/commons/) to determine optional attributes like the height and width of the image.
-The `Response` for a single image can be processed using [Get Generated Image (Single)](/appstore/modules/genai/commons/) to store the image in your custom `Image` entity.
+A generated image need to be stored in a custom entity that inherits from the `System.Image` entity.
+The `Response` from the single image operation can be processed using [Get Generated Image (Single)](/appstore/modules/genai/commons/#image-get-single) to store the image in your custom `Image` entity.

-For technical details, see the [Technical Reference](#technical-reference) section.

-* For an OpenAI API configuration, the desired model must be specified for every call with the `Model` attribute in the [Connection](/appstore/modules/genai/commons/).
-* For the Azure OpenAI configuration, the model is already determined by the deployment in the [Azure OpenAI portal](https://oai.azure.com/portal).
-Any model explicitly specified will be ignored and hence can be left empty.
+More technical details are provided by the in-model documentation in annotations and the documentation fields for microflows, parameters, and the domain model.
+See the [Technical Reference](#technical-reference) section for guidance on how to find it.

 ### Embeddings Configuration {#embeddings-configuration}